CSCfi/Kielipankki-utilities/docs/howto_metadata_record.md

 ## Metadata info
 The person who created the metadata record

-When changing an existing META-SHARE article, add your name as a 'metadata creator', if it is not already there.
+When changing an existing metadata article, add your name as a 'metadata creator', if it is not already there.
-Add a short explanation of your change in the field 'revision', this will also change the date in the field 'last updated'.
+Add a short explanation of your change in the field 'revision'.
+The 'metadata last date updated' field will automatically be updated by the software.

-For more complex explanations on a change add a **CHANGE LOG** with the current date, formatted like 2017-07-17 (in the order of year, month and day; ISO standard) under 'documentation'.
-For an example see the metadata of [STT](http://urn.fi/urn:nbn:fi:lb-2020031201)
+For more complex explanations on a change add a **CHANGE LOG** with the current date under 'documentation' (see below).

 ## Resource documentation info
-citation instruction, group page, license page

-The documentation in COMEDI offers unstructured and structured fields.
-Remember to always add a documentation field (+ Button), otherwise your input will not be saved.
+The documentation section in COMEDI offers unstructured and structured fields.
+This is usually the place to add citation instructions, possibly a CHANGE-LOG, and references to the resource group page and the license page.

 The link to the attribution details (citing information) should be added as unstructured documentation item.
 Add the text **How to cite** before the link to the citation instructions.
 The link is offered in the column 'Cite' of the [list of corpora](https://www.kielipankki.fi/corpora/) and can be copied from there.
 You can also create the citation link yourself according to the following model, just exchange the URN of the resource.

 Example: The following link shows the citation information for The Swedish sub-corpus of the Classics Library of the National Library of Finland - Kielipankki version

         https://www.kielipankki.fi/viittaus/?key=urn:nbn:fi:lb-201804041&lang=en

+For more complex explanations on a change (e.g. in the metadata or license) add a **CHANGE LOG** with the current date, formatted like 2017-07-17 (in the order of year, month and day; ISO standard) in an unstructured field under 'documentation'.
+For an example see the metadata of [STT](http://urn.fi/urn:nbn:fi:lb-2020031201)

 For info about the resource group page, add a structured documentation item.
 Add the title: **Resource group page (resource name)** and Editor: FIN-CLARIN.
 As URL add the PID for the English version of the resource's group page.
 If a resource group page is not created yet, you can add it later.
 See [docs: Instructions on how to create a resource group page](howto_resource_group_page.md).